High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Conclusions

 \section{Conclusions}

-In this paper, based on the Lawson transformation and the idea of the SAV approach, we develop a novel class of high-order linearly implicit energy-preserving exponential integrators for the nonlinear Schr\"odinger equation.
+In this paper, based on the Lawson transformation, the Runge-Kutta method and the idea of the SAV approach, we develop a novel class of high-order linearly implicit energy-preserving integrating factor Runge-Kutta methods for the nonlinear Schr\"odinger equation.
+The construction of the proposed schemes are two key steps, as follows: (i) We first obtain a linearized system which satisfies a quadratic energy by using the extrapolation technique or prediction-correction strategy to the nonlinear terms of the SAV reformulation; (ii) Then, based on the integrating factor Runge-Kutta method under certain circumstances for the RK coefficients (see \eqref{LI-EI-coefficient}), a class of linearly implicit energy-preserving schemes are obtained.
 The proposed scheme can reach high-order accuracy in time and inherit the advantage of the ones provided by the classical SAV approach.
 Extensive numerical examples are addressed to illustrate the efficiency and accuracy of our new schemes.
-Compared with the existing linearly implicit high-order mass-preserving scheme, the proposed scheme shows remarkable efficiency.
-However, we should note that the proposed schemes can not preserve the discrete mass conservation, thus, a very interesting question is whether it is possible to construct high-order ones which can preserve both mass and the modified energy.
-Furthermore, another interesting question is whether it is possible to construct linearly implicit schemes which can preserve Hamiltonian energy (not a modified energy) and only need to solve a constant coefficient matrix at each time step.
-These questions will be an interesting topic for future studies.
+Compared with some existing structure-preserving schemes, the proposed scheme based on the prediction-correction strategy shows remarkable superiorities. {However, we should note that the proposed scheme can only preserve a modified energy and we are sure that the high-order linearly implicit integrating factor Runge-Kutta methods which can preserve original energy will be more advantages than the proposed schemes in the robustness and the long-time accurate computations.
+Thus, an interesting topic for future studies is whether it is possible to construct high-order linearly implicit schemes which can preserve the original energy.}